-At Tuleyome, we also believe that everyone deserves access to the outdoors, and our nationally award winning program, Home Place Adventures, encourages people of all ages to become more connected to and involved with the natural world that surrounds us.
-In 2012 our Home Place Adventures Program was nationally recognized with it won the National “Kids and Trails Award”, in 2014 we launched our “Nature and You” lecture series in partnership with Yolo County Library to help educate the public about the local natural environment and introduce them to the scientists and businesses working directly in the field.
-In 2017 we launched our Certified California Naturalist course, which in partnership with the University of California, allowed us to teach and certify members of the public as naturalists in the region.
+At Tuleyome, we also believe that everyone deserves access to the outdoors, and our nationally award winning program, Tuleyome Adventures, encourages people of all ages to become more connected to and involved with the natural world that surrounds us.
+In 2012 our Tuleyome Adventures program (formerly known as Home Place Adventures) was nationally recognized with it won the National “Kids and Trails Award”, in 2014 we launched our “Nature and You” lecture series in partnership with Yolo County Library to help educate the public about the local natural environment and introduce them to the scientists and businesses working directly in the field.
+In 2017 we launched our Certified California Naturalist course, which in partnership with the University of California, allows us to teach and certify members of the public as naturalists in the region.

 With our community partners, we continue to expand this program with the publication of educational books for adults and children based on our popular “Tuleyome Tales” newspaper feature articles and the “Species Guide to the Berryessa Snow Mountain Region”.
 All of the book are available at Lulu.com.

 The Tuleyome Adventures program provides not only engaging outdoor experiences and service projects which encourage people of all ages to become leaders in conservation, sustainability and land stewardship.
 The program also has opportunities for volunteers to participate in habitat restoration projects, as well as trail building and maintenance and many other forms of community service.